crsjones/APU/readme.md

 http://retrotechnology.com/herbs_stuff/float.html

-I have added a basic menu to show how to use the library, using the emulated 6850 terminal provided by ASM80.
+I have added a basic menu to show how to use the library, using the emulated 6850 terminal provided by ASM80.(asm80.com)

 ## run the code
-Paste the URL into ASM80's "Import Repo from Github" option, "compile" the file Build.z80 and then "emulate".
+Paste this URL into ASM80's "Import Repo from Github" option, "compile" the file Build.z80 and then "emulate".

 https://github.com/crsjones/APU